-The International Studies Fund (ISF) is intended to help
+The International Studies Fund Deadline is Monday, March 28.

 Awardees must be enrolled at the University of Pittsburgh when applying and when using the award.

 Only one International Studies Fund award per student and fiscal year (July 1 to June 30) is allowed.

 The ISF selection committee uses the following criteria in evaluating proposals:

 - Is this an original and important project?